-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statement is free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+Our responsibility is to express an opinion on the Statement of Changes in Program Assets based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, which is issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statement is free from material misstatement.